Matías Bortolín

-Matías Bortolín Vara (born April 11, 1993) is an Argentine professional basketball player.
-He plays at the center position.
+Matías Bortolín Vara (born April 11, 1993) is an Argentine professional basketball player for Scafati Basket of the Lega Basket Serie A. He plays at the center position.

 Professional career

 In his pro career, Bortolín has played in both the 2nd-tier South American League, and the 1st-tier FIBA Americas League.

+On June 6, 2025, he signed with Scafati Basket of the Lega Basket Serie A.

 National team career

 Bortolín has been a member of the senior Argentine national basketball team.
 With Argentina, he has played at the 2013 FIBA AmeriCup, where he won a bronze medal, and at the 2014 FIBA World Cup.